SEBK4C/cosmocc-libuv/README.md

 The build scripts and patch file are provided under the MIT License.
 `libuv` itself is subject to its own licenses (primarily MIT).
 See the `./libuv/LICENSE` file after running the build script.
 Cosmopolitan Libc is provided under its own license (ISC).

+## Acknowledgements

+This project builds heavily upon the fantastic work of others.
+I extend our sincere thanks to:

+*   **The libuv team:** For creating and maintaining the robust, cross-platform asynchronous I/O library that forms the core of this effort. ([libuv GitHub](https://github.com/libuv/libuv))
+*   **Justine Tunney (jart) and contributors:** For the groundbreaking Cosmopolitan Libc project, which makes the "compile once, run anywhere" goal a possibility. ([Cosmopolitan GitHub](https://github.com/jart/cosmopolitan))